apecloud/kubeblocks/docs/user_docs/fault_injection/io-faults.md

 The command below inject an error in `/data`.

 Chaos Mesh injects a file fault into the directory `/data`, which gives a 100% probability of failure in all file system operations under this directory and returns error code 22 (invalid argument).

+`--errno` specifies the error number that the system returens and it is required.

 ```bash
 kbcli fault io errno --volume-path=/data --errno=22